quist00/carpentries.org/_posts/2022/12/07-dovetail-12.md

 delay the beta phase until October.

-Before the beta phase went live, I checked in with the maintainers to see if they were okay proceeding, but I had neglected to give our volunteers any space to let me know if they _could not_ continue with the beta testing of The Workbench.
+Before the beta phase went live, I checked in with the maintainers to see if they were okay proceeding, but I had neglected to give them any space to let me know if they _could not_ continue with the beta testing of The Workbench.
 Moreover, I was not adequately prepared for an organisational or communication task of this magnitude.
 Thus, communications were often sent out